chen-bioinfo/iMFP-LG/README.md

 📋Identifying multi-functional peptides using protein language model and graph attention network

 ## 📘 Abstract
-In this study, we provide a multi-label framework using protein language model and graph attention network for identifying multi-functional peptides.
+&nbsp;&nbsp;&nbsp;&nbsp; In this study, we provide a multi-label framework using protein language model and graph attention network for identifying multi-functional peptides.
 Pre-trained protein language model is used to extract fine-grained features of different functional peptides from peptide sequences.
 We transformed the multi-label problem to graph node classification and the graph attention network is used to learn the relationship between different labels.
 We conducted a series of experiments on two datasets of multi-functional bioactive peptides(MFBP) and multi-functional therapeutics peptides(MFTP) to validate our framework.
 The result demonstrates our model greatly outperforms other methods and we believe it can be effectively expanded to other multi-label studies in bioinformatics.

 ## 🧬 Model Structure
+&nbsp;&nbsp;&nbsp;&nbsp; iMFP-LG consists of two modules: peptide representation module and a graph classification module.
+The peptide sequences are first fed into the pLM to extract high-quality representations, which are then transformed as node features by node feature encoders.
+The GAT is performed to fine-tune node features by learning the relationship of nodes.
+Finally, the updated node features are utilized to determine whether the peptides have corresponding function or not through node classifiers.
 <div align=center><img src=img/framework.png></div>

 ## 🚀 Train